 Cases can often get resolved much quicker when mediation is chosen.
-Once couples work toward complete agreements that take into account children, finances, assets that need divided and alimony, many cases will navigate through courts and get approved for final dissolution much quicker.
+Once couples work toward complete agreements that take into account children, finances, assets that need to be divided, and alimony, many cases will navigate through courts and get approved for final dissolution much quicker.

 When compared to contested divorces, mediation looks particularly attractive when families want assisted resolutions but lack massive resources to fight long legal battles.
 When Emy becomes your Sandy mediation attorney, it’s like you’ve brought along your best friend to a casual meeting with significant other, except opinions and ideas shared are private and input from Emy is unbiased.

-Attending mediation is completely voluntary, unless its part of contested divorce requirements.
+Attending mediation is completely voluntary unless its part of contested divorce requirements.
 Participants are free to leave without recourse, although Emy encourages parties to talk things out.
 Many monetary discrepancies and custody issues need only slight tweaks to make them work.
-Assets like cars and rental homes may only need slight adjustment to make their division respectable for all.
+Assets like cars and rental homes may only need slight adjustments to make their division respectable for all.